websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/managing-data-and-content-types-in-staging.md

-# Managing Data and Content in Staging
+# Managing Data and Content Types in Staging

 Liferay DXP's Staging tool provides ways to manage which application data and content types are available both during initial configuration and during the publication process.
 Because there can be so many relationships between applications and types of content, be sure to consider how they reference each other in your database before deciding to stage or unstage any categories.